the-road-to-learn-react/the-road-to-react/manuscript/react-modern/memoized-handler.md

 };
 ~~~~~~~

-The application behaves the same; only the implementation logic has been refactored.
+The application behaves the same, only the implementation logic has been refactored.
 Instead of using the data fetching logic anonymously in a side-effect, we made it available as a function for the application.
 Let's explore  why React's `useCallback` Hook is needed here.
 This hook creates a memoized function every time its dependency array (E) changes.
 As a result, the `useEffect` hook runs again (C) because it depends on the new function (D):

 {title="Visualization",lang="javascript"}
 ~~~~~~~